 The Importance of a Quality Case Assessment

-Because of the unique nature of medical malpractice litigation in Virginia, in every case we take on we prepare for trial from day one.
+We have extensive medical malpractice experience.
+We call upon decades of trial experience and in-person knowledge.
+Because of the unique nature of medical malpractice litigation in Virginia, we prepare for trial from day one.

 Our Richmond medical malpractice attorneys are particularly good at assessing medical practice cases on the front end.
-This is important because there is more risk with these cases due to the recovery cap.
-We know how to handle these cases and get you results:
+This is important because there is more risk with these cases due to the costs to litigate and the medical malpractice recovery cap.
+We know how to win these cases and get you results:

-- First: We can provide you with virtually instantaneous feedback during your free initial consultation regarding the complexity and viability of your case.
+- We can provide you with rapid feedback during your initial consultation regarding the complexity and potential viability of your case.

-- Second: If you do have a meritorious case and decide to hire Cravens & Noll to handle your representation, we will map out a detailed case plan and school you about your injury, the medicine involved and the experts we require to prove both liability and damage.
+- If you do have a meritorious case and decide to hire Cravens & Noll to handle your representation, we will map out a detailed case plan and school you about your injury, the medicine involved, and the experts we require to prove both liability and damage.

-- Third: You will work directly with medical experts to determine the extent of injury and damage.
-We have a team of medical experts with whom we consult on a regular basis, and they are at the ready to help us evaluate your potential medical malpractice claim.
+- You will work directly with medical experts to determine the extent of injury and damage.
+We have a stable of medical experts with whom we consult on a regular basis, and they are ready to help us evaluate your potential medical malpractice claim.